thisfred/breakfast/README.md

 ## Status

+This is mostly a hobby project, for now.

 breakfast tries to refuse to guess in the face of ambiguity, so it *should* leave code that it doesn't fully understand alone, but I would definitely recommend using it only on code that is under version